Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-basic-typeorm-starter.md

 ```

 Where this connection is available, we'll use our code.
-As said, we'll use Fastify as our framework, so let's set up a boilerplate with two routes.
+We'll use Fastify as our framework, so let's set up a boilerplate with two routes.

 1. Post route to seed the database
-2. Get route to retrieve all users with their photos
+2. Get a route to retrieve all users with their photos

 > Follow this guide for a [Fastify introduction](https://daily-dev-tips.com/posts/building-a-fastify-nodejs-server/)